BKP: An R Package for Beta Kernel Process Modeling: BKP Package

-The first group of arguments specifies the core data inputs: \code{X} is an $n \times d$ input matrix, \code{y} is the vector of observed successes, and \code{m} is the corresponding vector of total trials.
-The \code{Xbounds} argument is used to constrain or confine \code{X} to the unit hypercube $[0,1]^d$, facilitating kernel hyperparameter optimization.
-When \code{Xbounds = NULL} (default), the inputs are assumed to be already standardized in $[0,1]^d$.
+The arguments \code{X}, \code{y}, and \code{m} specify the data.
+The input \code{X} is an $n \times d$ numeric matrix, \code{y} is a length-$n$ vector of observed successes, and \code{m} is the corresponding vector of binomial trial sizes.
+The optional argument \code{Xbounds} is a $d \times 2$ matrix containing the lower and upper bounds of each input dimension.
+When \code{Xbounds} is supplied, the input matrix is rescaled to the unit hypercube $[0,1]^d$ before fitting.
+When \code{Xbounds = NULL}, \code{X} is assumed to have already been normalized to $[0,1]^d$.